smmarouzi/School-Dataset_GUI/README.md

-# School-Dataset_GUI
+# School-Records_GUI
-exercise using sqlite3 and tkinter libraries for backend and frontend programming
+sqlite3 and tkinter libraries for backend and frontend programming

 •	Define and create a database with the following columns:
   Student_Name, (Long text)